Andreas Schnaas

 Andreas Schnaas (born 1 April 1968) is a German director and actor working exclusively in the horror genre.
 Since he first appeared on the film scene in 1989, he has become a leader in Germany's ultra-violent low-budget horror film industry.
-He was the first in a series of maverick directors making underground movies who began a sustained revival of German horror cinema post World War II.
+He was the one of the first in a series of maverick directors making underground movies who began a sustained revival of German horror cinema post World War II.

 Early life

 Schnaas was born in Hamburg and embraced cinema at a very young age.
 Since many of the local theaters in his city did not care about how young their patrons were, he was exposed to violent martial arts, zombie films, and splatter very early on in his life.
 Schnaas' parents were not always pleased with his choice of entertainment, but recognized his artistic talents and vivid imagination.
 He used this imagination, compounded with his love of horror, to make his first film at age 12.
 The film, titled Hunted, featured Schnaas and his friend ruthlessly killing an elderly man, who was played by his grandfather.
 His father filmed the feature, as well as many other movies that the boys made over the next several years.
 It was not until 1989, however, that Schnaas mustered together five thousand Deutsche Mark—enough to make his first full-length feature.